 IMPCT Institute

-AMM (Automated Market Maker)Introduced Day 17
+AMM (Automated Market Maker)Mod 17

 A DEX that uses a mathematical formula and a pool of two assets to set prices, instead of matching buyers to sellers via an order book.

-APY (Annual Percentage Yield)Introduced Day 18
+APY (Annual Percentage Yield)Mod 18

 The effective annualized return on an investment, accounting for compounding.

-Automated Market Maker (AMM)Introduced Day 10
+Automated Market Maker (AMM)Mod 10

 The pricing mechanism most DEXs use instead of an order book.
 Uses liquidity pools and a formula to set prices algorithmically.